dw-data/oscars-best-directing/README.md

 [](link)

 New year, same names.
-Have you ever thought that you hear the same names when it comes to nominated directors for the Academy Award?
+Ever had the feeling that it is always the same people when it comes to nominated directors for the Academy Award?
 The analyis shows that this is exactly the case.

 # Data